ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 -  :ref:`SERIAL4_BAUD <SERIAL4_BAUD>` 57 (meaning 57600)

 For the Ping2020 you'll need to set the _PROTOCOL value to 2.
+For Sagetech you'll need value 34.
 For example, when connected to Telem2 you would set:

--  :ref:`SERIAL2_PROTOCOL <SERIAL4_PROTOCOL>` to 2 (meaning MAVLink v2.0)
+-  :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 2  (meaning MAVLink v2.0)
+-  :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 34 (meaning Sagetech)

 You will need to reboot your board after making those changes.